Birational geometry of moduli space of del Pezzo pairs: Introduction

 \subsection{Main results}

-In this paper, we first study the geometry of Baily-Borel compactifications of moduli space of del pezzo surface pairs of degree $d$.
-In particular, we obtain the Picard numbers: \begin{thm} Let $P_d^\ast$ be the Baily-Borel compactification of moduli space of del Pezzo pairs of degree $d$, then the Picard number of $P_d^\ast$ is give by the following table
+In this paper, we first obtain the class numbers of the Baily-Borel compactifications of the moduli space of del Pezzo surface pairs of degree $d$. \begin{thm} Let $P_d^\ast$ be the Baily-Borel compactification of the moduli space of del Pezzo pairs of degree $d$, then the class number $\dim_\bQ \mathrm{Cl}(P_d^\ast)$ of $P_d^\ast$ is given by the following table

+\end{thm} \begin{rem} If $d=8$, we always refer to the situation where the del Pezzo surface is $Bl_p\bP^2$.
+The case where the del Pezzo surface is $\bP^1\times \bP^1$ has been studied in the work of Laza-O'Grady \cite{LaO18} and Ascher-DeVleming-Liu \cite{ADL21}. \end{rem}